-Article 29 Units
+Article 30 Units

-- The investors are joint owners of a fraction of each asset of the feeder fund in accordance with the number of units they hold. - 2.
-Units of the TF unit class (Trailer Free) are available exclusively - (i) through distributors and intermediaries that - due to prudential requirements (e.g., in relation to independent investment advisory services, discretionary portfolio management or specific local regulations)
+1. The investors are joint owners of a fraction of each asset of the feeder fund in accordance with the number of units they hold.

+2. Units of the TF unit class (Trailer Free) are available exclusively due to prudential requirements (e.g., in relation to independent investment advisory services, discretionary portfolio management or specific local regulations) may not receive or collect trailer fees or any other fees, rebates or payments from the feeder fund; or